H3AR7B3A7/SecondBrain/Code/Tools/Project Jupyter.md

 # Project Jupyter
+Project Jupyter is a project around note taking in an interactive environment built with data science and the use of [[Python]] code in mind.

 ## JupyterLab
 JupyterLab is a web-based interactive development environment for Jupyter notebooks, code, and data.
 JupyterLab is flexible: configure and arrange the user interface to support a wide range of workflows in data science, scientific computing, and machine learning.
 JupyterLab is extensible and modular: write plugins that add new components and integrate with existing ones.